-Below you will find some helpful guidelines that you can reference when interacting with other's online.
-While the anonymity of online activity can often feel like we have more latitude in our behaviour, then a face-to-face interaction, it is important to remember that there is someone else on the "other side" of our interaction - whether we intend to or not, our actions online affect's others.
+Below you will find some helpful guidelines that you can reference when interacting with others online.
+While the anonymity of online activity can often feel like we have more latitude in our behaviour than a face-to-face interaction, it is important to remember that there is someone else on the "other side" of our interaction.
+Whether we intend to or not, our actions online affect's others.

 This Code of Conduct applies within all community spaces, and also applies when an individual is officially representing the community in public or online spaces.
 Examples of representing our community include using an official e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.

 - We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
 We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.

 - Examples of behavior that contributes to a positive environment for our community include:

 - Demonstrating empathy and kindness toward other people.

 - Being respectful of differing opinions, viewpoints, and experiences.

 - Accepting responsibility and apologizing to those affected by our mistakes, and learning from the experience.

 - Focusing on what is best not just for us as individuals, but for the overall community.

 - Examples of unacceptable behavior include: